-PROPOSALS FOR ESTIMATES FOR FUR-nishing, operating and maintaining electric-lamps for the period commencing August 1, 1880, and ending April 30, 1890, for lighting such of the following-named streets or parts of streets, parks and public places of the City of New York as may be determined upon by the Mayor, Comptroller and Commissioner of Public Works after the estimates are opened, viz.:
+PROPOSALS FOR ESTIMATES FOR FUR-nishing, operating and maintaining electric-lamps for the period commencing August 1, 1889, and ending April 30, 1890, for lighting such of the following-named streets or parts of streets, parks and public places of the City of New York as may be determined upon by the Mayor, Comptroller and Commissioner of Public Works after the estimates are opened, viz.:

-Avenue B, from Houston street to Fourteenth D, from Houston street to Fourteenth First avenue, from Houston street to Fourteenth Third avenue, from Bowery to Harlem Bridge . .
-Third avenue, from Harlem Bridge to Willis Fourth avenue, from Bowery to Forty-second street Fifth avenue, from Washington Square to Fifty-ninth street.
-Sixth avenue, from Carmine street to Thirty-third Seventh avenue, from Fourteenth street to Fiftyninth street.
+Avenue B, from Houston street to Fourteenth Avenue D, from Houston street to Fourteenth First avenue, from Houston street to Fourteenth street.
+Third avenue, from Bowery to Harlem Bridge...
+Third avenue, from Harlem Bridge to Willis Fourth avenue, from Bowery to Forty-second Fifth avenue, from Washington Square to Fifty-ninth street.
+Sixth avenue, from Carmine street to Thirty-third street Sixth avenue, from Carmine street to Thirty-third street.